sunpeter-onesignal/Data-Challenge/README.md

 It’s important that you write clean, well-documented code that scales for large amounts of data.
 For this reason, it’s important to ensure that your solution works well for a huge number of tweets, rather than just the simple examples above.
 For example, your solution should be able to account for a large number of tweets coming in a short period of time, and need to keep up with the input (i.e. need to process a minute of tweets in less than a minute).
 It's also important to use software engineering best practices like unit tests, especially since public data is not clean and predictable.
 For more details about the implementation, please refer to the FAQ below or reach out via email

 You may write your solution in any mainstream programming language such as C, C++, C#, Clojure, Erlang, Go, Haskell, Java, Python, Ruby, or Scala - then submit a link to a Github repo with your source code.

+We have created a starting point that you can use src/average_degree.py.

 In addition to the source code, the top-most directory of your repo must include the `tweet_input` and `tweet_output` directories, and a shell script named `run.sh` that compiles and runs the program(s) that implement these features.
 If your solution requires additional libraries, environments, or dependencies, you must specify these in your README documentation.
 See the figure below for the required structure of the top-most directory in your repo, or simply clone this repo.

 ## Repo directory structure
 [Back to Table of Contents](README.md#table-of-contents)